turnuphosting/varnish-cache-installation-on-WHM-and-cPanel-for-RHElL-based-Linux-version-8.x/README.md

 **🎯 Access Methods:**
 - **WHM Location**: System → Varnish Cache Manager
 - **Direct URL**: `https://your-server:2087/cgi/varnish/whm_varnish_manager.cgi`

+The installer registers the plugin via WHM AppConfig automatically, so the interface is immediately available to root/resellers.
+If you ever see a 403 “unregistered application” message, pull the latest scripts and run `sudo ./unified-installer.sh --plugin-only` to refresh the registration.

 **🎛️ Plugin Features:**
 1. **📊 Overview Dashboard**: Real-time performance metrics with animated charts